thin-edge/thin-edge.io/docs/src/operate/security/cloud_authentication.md

 sudo apt install ca-certificates
 ```

-To add a self-signed certificate to the trusted certificate repository on thin-edge.io system:
+To add a self-signed certificate to the trusted certificate repository on %%te%% system:

 Create a `/usr/local/share/ca-certificates/` directory if it does not exist on your computer: